GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.10.05

+Added support for Inbound SSO OIDC profiles.

+Currently, if you enter `gam select <SectionName>` and nothing else on the command line, GAM performs no action.
+Now, it will be treated as if you entered:
+`gam select <SectionName> save`

 ### 7.18.04

 Added commands to display/manage Alert Center Pub/Sub notifications.